jamiefdhurst/journal/api/README.md

 ### URL Parameters

 When specified within endpoints, URL parameters are shown within `{}` curly brackets.
-URLs are parameterised to include post slugs, as opposed to IDs.
+URLs are parametrised to include post slugs, as opposed to IDs.

 ## Available Endpoints